bbauska/CAD101en/README.md

 Understanding how the websites that you're already familiar with are constructed and delivered to you is a good starting point.

-Let's review the basics of how you interact with a website.
+Let's review the basics of how you interact with a website:
 <ol>
    <li>You launch an internet browser -- there are lots available:
    <ul>